 - Distance from Houston: 51 miles (~1 hour, 15 minutes)

-- Cost: Free to kayak, rentals start at $35 for up to 6 hours
+- Cost: Free to kayak, rentals start at $45 for the day

 - Rentals Available?
 Yes, at Galveston Kayak Outfitter